ScotFestBC: The BC Highland Games is a Metro Vancouver Scottish festival that takes place in mid-June at Lafarge Lake in Coquitlam.

 This article contains information about the following:

-Admission | Schedule | Sports, Music & Dance | Workshops & Demos | Entertainment | Sporting Events | Tips & Advice | ScotFestBC Video | Other Information
+Admission | Schedule | Sports, Music and Dance | Workshops and Demos | Entertainment | Sporting Events | Tips & Advice | ScotFestBC Video | Other Information

 Click any of the above links to jump to a specific topic, or continue reading to learn all about the event.

-ScotFestBC is an annual event featuring athletic competitions, Celtic dancing, live music, whisky tasting and bagpiping!
-It’s a family-friendly event and lots of fun!
+ScotFestBC is an annual event featuring athletic competitions, Celtic dancing, live music, whisky tasting and bagpiping.
+It’s a family-friendly event and lots of fun.

-The British Columbia Highland Games take place on the Friday and Saturday of June 20th and 21st in 2025.
+The British Columbia Highland Games took place on the Friday and Saturday of June 20th and 21st in 2025.
 The event happens by Lafarge Lake at Town Centre Park in Coquitlam.
 Conveniently, it’s close to the Lafarge Lake-Douglas SkyTrain Station.

 Festival Admission

 Admission to ScotFestBC and the British Columbia Highland Games on the Friday is free.
-The only ticketed portion of the evening is the Whisky & Oysters event which costs around $60 per person or $45 if you buy early bird tickets (before June 9th, 2025).
+The only ticketed portion of the evening is the Whisky & Oysters event which costs around $60 per person or $45 if you bought early bird tickets (before June 9th, 2025).

 Tickets are required to enter the festival on the Saturday.
-This year they cost $25 for adults, $20 for students and seniors, and $10 for children (ages 6 to 12) at early bird pricing.
+This past year they cost $25 for adults, $20 for students and seniors, and $10 for children (ages 6 to 12) at early bird pricing.
 General admission costs are about $5 more.

 Festival Schedule